NERC-CEH/IOFFsimwork/README.md

 ## Modelling

-[Run models.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models.R) : This function runs a structured data only model in INLA.
+[Run models.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models.R) : This function runs an unstructured data only model in INLA.
 Data are modelled as point Poisson following the Simpson 2016 approach

+[Run models covariate for bias.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20covariate%20for%20bias.R) : This function runs a unstructured data only model in INLA including a covariate on the bias in the data.
+Data are modelled as point Poisson following the Simpson 2016 approach

 [Run models structured.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20structured.R) : This function runs a structured data only SDM model in INLA.
 Data are assumed to come from a binomial distribution

 [Run models joint.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20joint.R) : This function jointly models structured and unstructured data assuming structured data come from a binomial and unstructured data are Poisson distributed.

+[Run models joint covariate for bias.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20joint%20covariate%20for%20bias.R) : This model adds a covariate for the bias in the unstructured data to the joint model described above.

+[run models joint second field.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/run%20models%20joint%20second%20field.R) : This joint model does not include a covariate on the bias in the unstructured data but instead includes a second spatial field with the aim that this spatial field can capture residual variation in the unstructured data that is not shared with the structured data.

 [run_function_multiple.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/run_function_multiple.R) : This function has the option to run structured, unstructured or joint models with validation steps and returns absolute and relative validation as well as truth and predicted datasets.